-Sandwich Feedback, Example 1
+Compliment Sandwich Feedback: Example 1

 - Criticism: “By the way, earlier this morning, I was reviewing the expense report from your trip to New York.
 I notice a $65 charge for on-demand movies.
 I have to deny this expense since it has no business-justification.
-I also noticed very expensive meals too.
+I also noticed very expensive meals.
 I will approve these charges this time.
 Given our limited travel budgets, I would ask you to be more careful about your trip expenses.
 You are probably not aware of our company’s travel policy.
 I have asked Human Resources to give you a copy of our travel policy booklet that details the acceptable expense report practices.”

-Sandwich Feedback, Example 2
+Compliment Sandwich Feedback: Example 2

-- Criticism: “Did you observe that the discussions were unsystematic?
+- Criticism: “Did you notice that the discussions were unsystematic?
 When you do not distribute an agenda prior to the meeting, the participants do not come prepared.
 During the meeting, they have to go back to their desks to collect information.
 Additionally, we tend to spend a lot of time digressing from the meeting objectives.
 How can you avoid this?”
 A discussion ensues.